yyyyannisz/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

-\*\***Give us feedback on Tinkerbelle.**\*\*
+\*\***Give us feedback on Tinkerbelle.**\*\* Tinkerbelle was easy to set up, but having more detailed explanations would help with understanding.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.